and the Moon does not affect tides

 "In the utter darkness

 Of a moonless night,

 Neutral gravity zones

-According to theories of heliocentrism, the Earth is said to have six times the gravitational force of the Moon, tête-à-tête.
-And where six are pulling against one, from one side of
+According to theories of heliocentrism, the Earth is said to have six times the gravitational force of the Moon, tête-à-tête; yet where six are pulling against one, from one side of

-a dividing line, they should pull the one that is alone over, yet in thousands of years of history the Moon has not been pulled down to Earth.
+a dividing line, they should pull the one that is alone over; but in thousands of years of history the Moon has not been pulled down to Earth.

 At some point between Earth and Moon, therefore,